adrianparker/YouWealthSight/README.md

 ## BNZ API Key
 You will need your own BNZ Fund Unit Prices API Key to use this application.
 As at July 2019, I use the API Key that BNZ make available in the public source of their website.
 (Visit https://www.bnz.co.nz and view source)

+## BNZ YouWealth Account ID
+TODO

+## Sharesight Client ID and Client Secret
+You will need to ask Sharesight to grant you API access.
+When they do so, they'll provide the values to use within your Account settings in Sharesight.

 ## Installation
 Ensure you have node installed. (v10.16.0 is the version app is developed against, but anything modern should be fine).
 Clone the repo to a local directory.
 Change into that directory.
 Use npm to install the application.